Selig Hecht

-Selig Hecht (1892–1947) was an American physiologist who studied photochemistry in photoreceptor cells.
+Selig Hecht (February 8, 1892 – September 18, 1947) was an American physiologist who studied photochemistry in photoreceptor cells.

-Life
+Biography

-Hecht was born in Glogau, then in the German Empire (now Głogów in Poland), the son of Mandel Hecht and Mary Mresse.
-The family migrated to the USA in 1898, settling in New York City.
-His studies and talents led to Columbia University making him professor of biophysics in 1928.
+Hecht was born into a Jewish family in Glogau, then in the German Empire (now Głogów, Poland), the son of Mandel Hecht and Mirel Mresse.
+The family migrated to the United States in 1898, settling in New York City.

 In June 1917 Hecht received his Ph.D. and married Celia Huebschmann.
 Their daughter Maressa was born in 1924.
+He became professor of biophysics at Columbia University in 1928.

+Work

 Hecht began his study into light sensitivity with clams (Mya arenaria) and insects.
 His specialty was photochemistry, the kinetics of the reactions initiated by light in the receptors.
 He made contributions to the knowledge of dark adaptation, visual acuity, brightness discrimination, color vision, and the mechanism of the visual threshold.

 He spent time as a post-doctoral researcher with the group of Edward Charles Cyril Baly at the University of Liverpool, UK.
 Baly was a pioneer in the application of the technique of spectroscopy in chemistry, and Hecht took this further by applying it to biological molecules.

 Hecht's responsibility in showing the protein character of rhodopsin was recounted by historians of protein science: